-(5) "Contact lens apprenticeship" means either:

-(a) A minimum of two thousand hours obtained within not less than two calendar years of structured, supervised learning experience of the registered apprentice under the direct supervision of the licensed dispensing spectacle/contact lens optician or a licensed contact lens optician indicated on the registration form filed with the board.
-Registration with the board is not required when the individual is engaged in the learning experience under the direct supervision and employment of a licensed optometrist or physician engaged in the practice of ophthalmology.
-All learning experiences shall include, but are not limited to:

-- (i) Anatomy and physiology of the eye;

-- (ii) Interpretation, without altering, of a contact lens prescription;

-- (iii) Ethical and professional conduct including confidentiality of patient information;

-- (iv) Appropriate documentation of the care provided;

-- (v) Use and function of the keratometer;

-- (vi) Use and function of the slit lamp;

-- (vii) Principles of proper lens selection;
+(xiv) Ethical and professional conduct including confidentiality of patient information; (xv) Appropriate documentation of the care provided to the patient; (xvi) Optical terminology; (xvii) Principles of patient education; and, (xviii) Verification of finished product to the current prescription. (b) (5) "Spectacle-Contact lens apprenticeship" means either: (a) One thousand five hundred hours of supervised experience under a licensed dispensing optician optometrist, or physician engaged in the practice of ophthalmology.
+Registration with the board is not required when the individual is engaged in the learning experience under the direct supervision of a licensed optometrist or physician engaged in the practice of ophthalmology.
+All learning experiences shall include, but are not limited to: (i) Anatomy and physiology of the eye; (ii) Interpretation, without altering, of a contact lens prescription; (iii) Ethical and professional conduct including confidentiality of patient information; (iv) Appropriate documentation of the care provided; (v) Use and function of the keratometer; (vi) Use and function of the slit lamp; (vii) Principles of proper lens selection;

-- (viii) Optical terminology
+(viii) Optical terminology

-- (ix) Use and function of the radiuscope;
+(ix) Use and function of the radiuscope;

-- (x) Use and function of the lensometer;
+(x) Use and function of the lensometer;

-- (xi) Selection of lens material and design based on patient assessment;
+(xi) Selection of lens material and design based on patient assessment;

-- (xii) Diagnostic fit and evaluation;
+(xii) Diagnostic fit and evaluation;

-- (xiii) Principles of patient education;
+(xiii) Principles of patient education;

 (xiv) Verification of finished product to the current prescription; or,

-(b) The one year of supervised structured learning experience of the registered apprentice who is also currently licensed as a spectacle dispensing optician and consists of a minimum of one thousand hours of not less than one calendar year of direct supervision by a licensed dispensing contact lens or licensed dispensing spectacle/contact lens optician.
-Registration with the board is not required when the individual is engaged in the learning experience under the direct supervision and employment of a licensed optometrist or physician engaged in the practice of ophthalmology.
+(b) Five hundred hours of supervised experience under a licensed dispensing optician, optometrist, or physician engaged in the practice of ophthalmology of a registered apprentice who is also currently licensed as a spectacle dispensing optician.
+Registration with the board is not required when the individual is engaged in the learning experience under the direct supervision of a licensed optometrist or physician engaged in the practice of ophthalmology.
 All learning experiences shall include, but not limited to:

-- (i) Anatomy and physiology of the eye;
+(i) Anatomy and physiology of the eye;

-- (ii) Interpretation, but not altering, of a contact lens prescription;
+(ii) Interpretation, but not altering, of a contact lens prescription;

-- (iii) Ethical and professional conduct including confidentiality of patient information
+(iii) Ethical and professional conduct including confidentiality of patient information

-- (iv) Use and function of the keratometer;
+(iv) Use and function of the keratometer;

-- (v) Use and function of the slit lamp;
+(v) Use and function of the slit lamp;

-- (vi) Optical terminology;
+(vi) Optical terminology;

-- (vii) Principles of proper lens selection;

-- (viii) Use and function of the radiuscope;

-- (ix) Use and function of the lensometer;

-- (x) Selection of lens material and design based on patient assessment;

-- (xi) Diagnostic fit and evaluation;

-- (xii) Principles of patient education;

-(xiii) Verification of finished product to current prescription.

-(6) "Ocularist apprenticeship" means the ten thousand hours of supervised structured learning experience of the registered ocularist apprentice consisting of not less than five calendar years of direct supervision by an ocularist who is licensed by any state; or, the equivalent work experience as determined by the board, completed in a state not requiring licensure of an ocularist.
-Such learning experience includes but is not limited to:

-- (a) Fitting theory;

-- (b) Materials;

-- (c) Processing and fabrication techniques;

-- (d) Iris and sclera tinting;

-- (e) Orbital anatomy and physiology;

-- (f) Infection control including blood borne pathogens;

-(g) Ethical and professional conduct, including confidentiality of patient information;

-(h) Appropriate documentation of the care provided.

-(7) "Apprentice optician" means any person registered with the board for the purpose of engaging in the training and education in the practice of dispensing optical aids while under the direct supervision of the licensed dispensing opticians specified on the apprentice registration forms and as indicated on the current, valid registration cards issued by the board to the registered apprentice.

-(8) "Apprentice ocularist" means any person registered with the board for the purpose of engaging in the training and education to engage in the practice of ocularistry while under the direct supervision of the licensed ocularist specified on the apprentice registration form and as indicated on the current, valid registration card issued by the board to the registered apprentice.

-(9) "Direct supervision" means initial and ongoing direction, procedural guidance, observation and evaluation, as appropriate, by a licensed optician or licensed ocularist who is registered with the board as the supervisor of the apprentice; and, who is always continually available in person within the optical or ocularistry area when the apprentice is engaged in optical dispensing or the practice of ocularistry.
-The registered licensed dispensing optician or ocularist shall supervise a maximum of three apprentices.

-(10) "Educational equivalent" means the proof of having successfully passed the general education development (GED) examinations or a GED certificate of high school equivalency diploma.

-(11) "Free of contagious or infectious disease" means demonstrating no clinically evident illness that would impair the ability to provide safe opticianry care or ocularistry care.
+(vii) Principles of proper lens selection; (viii) Use and function of the radiuscope; (ix) Use and function of the lensometer; (x) Selection of lens material and design based on patient assessment; (xi) Diagnostic fit and evaluation; (xii) Principles of patient education; (xiii) Verification of finished product to current prescription.
+(6) "Apprentice optician" means any person registered with the board for the purpose of engaging in the training and education in the practice of dispensing optical aids while under the direct supervision of the licensed dispensing opticians specified on the apprentice registration forms and as indicated on the current, valid registration cards issued by the board to the registered apprentice.
+(7) "Direct supervision" means initial and ongoing direction, procedural guidance, observation and evaluation, as appropriate, by a licensed optician who is registered with the board as the supervisor of the apprentice; and, who is always continually available in person within the optical area when the apprentice is engaged in optical dispensing.
+The registered licensed dispensing optician shall supervise a maximum of three apprentices.
+(8) "Educational equivalent" means the proof of having successfully passed the general education development (GED) examinations or a GED certificate of high school equivalency diploma.
+(9) "Free of contagious or infectious disease" means demonstrating no clinically evident illness that would impair the ability to provide safe opticianry care.

-(12) "Lapsed license" means the status of the license of a dispensing optician or ocularist who has failed to fulfill all requirements of licensure renewal.
+(10) "Expired license" means the status of the license of a dispensing optician who has failed to fulfill all requirements of licensure renewal.